-This weekend is a three-day holiday break due to Health and Sports Day (体育の日 Taiiku no hi), also known as Health-Sports Day or Sports Day on October 9.
+Usually Sports Day is head the second Monday in October but due to the Olympics it was moved to July 23 in 2021.
+From 2022 it will move back to October.
+Health and Sports Day (体育の日 Taiiku no hi), also known as Health-Sports Day or Sports Day.
 What is Sports Day?
 It is an annual national holiday in Japan celebrated the second Monday in October.
 Sports Day is a relatively new national holiday in Japan having only started in 1966.
 Sports Day commemorates the opening of the 1964 Summer Olympics held in Tokyo and exists to promote sports and an active lifestyle.
 Wonder if there will be a second sports day added after the 2020 Olympics??
 Sports Day is the 12th holiday of the 15 annual Japanese national holidays this year (more details on Japan national holidays below).

 What is Sports Day? – Japan National